bluestorm60/GamesStore/README.md

 - The task was very good and challenging, made me to do some research to apply the best practices.
 - A side note, I estimated the task on the main features including pagination without the other bonus requirements but I figured that making most of bonus features will be good at the end and it takes more time.
+- Needs some enhancements for functions and class Marks.

 ## API Key